savyobrenner/CineScope/README.md

   </tr>
 </table>

 The **CineScope** app is a simple SwiftUI-based iOS application that allows users to explore movies and TV shows using The Movie Database (TMDb) API.
-It follows the MVVM architectural pattern and incorporates various technologies and libraries, such as Moya, Firebase, and Factory for dependency injection.
+It follows the MVVM architectural pattern and incorporates some libraries, such as Moya, Firebase, and Factory for dependency injection.
 The project also uses Swift Package Manager (SPM) for managing external libraries.

 ## Installation